The Next Chance

 Founding members

-The first ten organizations to sign on.
+The first six organizations to sign on.

 Who's behind this